sl-solution/InMemoryDatasets.jl/docs/src/man/basics.md

    3 │        3  val3            32.0
 ```

-Be aware that, when adding a new column to a data set, using the above syntax, if the column already exists in the data set it will be replaced by new one.
+Beware that, when adding a new column to a data set, using the above syntax, if the column already exists in the data set it will be replaced by the new one.

 ### Some useful functions